Dogwood Guitars

 Quilted Maple Eminence with custom spalted rosette and Cocobolo fretboard and bindings

-The Eminence is a Grand Auditorium sized guitar that Greg designed to provide a slight boost to the treble response, along with the clear and balanced tone that all Dogwood models are known for.
+The Eminence is a Grand Auditorium sized guitar that I designed to provide a slight boost to the treble response, along with the clear and balanced tone that all Dogwood models are known for.
 A slightly smaller body depth and a more narrow waist result in bell-like clarity that is especially suited to finger style playing.
 The top is tuned to a specific fundamental that brings out just the right amount of bass response and warmth, without sounding boomy or inarticulate.
 This is a very responsive guitar!

 The Eminence has a 16″ bout and comes standard with your choice of Maple or Rosewood back and sides.
 Other available woods include Myrtle, Mahogany, and Koa.
 Matching wood bindings with black and white fine line purflings make an elegant, refined statement.
 The top and back are hand-tuned to specific fundamental resonances to bring out the full voice of the tonewoods while avoiding wolf notes.
 Be sure to listen to the video below using good monitor speakers or studio quality headphones, and be prepared to be impressed!